How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

 Over-the-Counter (OTC) Medicines

-- pain relievers and fever reducers (e.g. paracetamol, ibuprofen),
+- painkillers and fever-reducing medicines (e.g. paracetamol, ibuprofen),

 - cold and cough medicines,